schneidermatic/MiniELK/README.md

 'elastax' that contained various elastic stacks (recipes) - so called cookbook.
 To keep it simple this project contains only the ELK Stack which should help you to get up an running with Elasticsearch/Logstash/Kibana on your local box for learning and dev purposes without any effort.
 Have fun!

-Please give the projet a [GitHub Star](https://github.com/schneidermatic/ELKy/stargazers) if you like it.
+Please give the project a [GitHub Star](https://github.com/schneidermatic/ELKy/stargazers) if you like it.
 Thx in advance!

 ###### ELK REFERENCES